c33-cooper/push-notification-service/README.md

 ```

 Responds with status code:
+- 400 if invalid JSON has been supplied
-- 200 if record has been succesfully created along with response body below:
+- 200 if record has been succesfully created along with example response body below:

 ```json